prooph/event-store/docs/repositories.md

 ## Snapshot Store

 A repository can be set up with a snapshot store to speed up loading of aggregates.
-Checkout the [snapshot docs](snapshots.md) for more information.
+Checkout the snapshot docs for more information.

 ## Event Streams

 An event stream can be compared with a table in a relational database (and in case of the doctrine adapter it is a table).
 By default the repository puts all events of all aggregates (no matter the type) in a single stream called **event_stream**.
-If you wish to use another name, you can pass a custom [StreamName](../src/Stream/StreamName.php) to the repository.
+If you wish to use another name, you can pass a custom `Prooph\EventStore\Stream\StreamName` to the repository.
 This is especially useful when you want to have an event stream per aggregate type, for example store all user related events in a `user_stream`.